pushmix/web-notification/README.md

 **Audience**

-From the dropdown select subscribers Audience you would like to target, by default all subscribers are selected.
-Number in the brackets indicating total number of subscribers for each topic.
+From the drop-down select subscriber's Audience, you would like to target, by default all subscribers are selected.
+The number in the brackets indicating the total number of subscribers for each topic.

-If you have specified additional topics, they also be available for selection from dropdown box.
+If you have specified additional topics, they also are available for selection from the drop-down box.
 Only one audience group can be selected at a time.

-Priority dropdown consists of two choices High and Normal, High is selected by default.
-This feature regulate how push notification being delivered.
+Priority drop-down consists of two choices `High` and `Normal`, High is selected by default.
+This feature regulates how web push notifications being delivered.

-High priority messages attempted to be delivered immediately.
+`High` priority messages attempted to be delivered immediately.

-Normal priority messages won't open network connections on a sleeping device, and message delivery may be delayed to conserve battery.
+`Normal` priority messages won't open network connections on a sleeping device, and message delivery may be delayed to conserve battery.

-Maximum notification lifespan of a message correspond to the maximum period of time for which message delivery will be attempted, 1 Hour is default choice.
+Maximum notification lifespan of a message corresponds to the maximum period of time for which message delivery will be attempted, `1 Hour` is default choice.
 This feature helps to prevent from delivering messages with content that no longer relevant.

-Consider subscriber device is turned off and you sending a message containing discount code that expire today at 6pm.
-Subscriber switch on it's device on the following day to receive push notification with discount code that can't be used.

 ![alt text](https://pushmix.github.io/web-notification/img/push_notification_1.png "Dashboard")
 ![alt text](https://pushmix.github.io/web-notification/img/push_notification_2.png "Audience")